Magic Spells for Intelligence

 Paul Graham observes that “a good writer will almost always discover new ideas in the very act of writing.”
 There is, he notes, no substitute for this kind of discovery.
 Talking about your idea helps, but writing it down changes it and creates new ideas.

-This transformation from oral to literate thinking offers a lens for understanding what's happening in artificial intelligence today - particularly in the leap from basic (non-reasoning) large language models (LLMs) to reasoning AI systems.
+This transformation from oral to literate thinking offers a lens for understanding what’s happening in AI, particularly in the leap from basic large language models to reasoning systems.

 Proverbs as Wisdom Formulas -or- Magic Spells for Intelligence